Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/backend/docs/DATABASE_VISUALIZATION.md

     (use.quota - use.consumption) as balance
 FROM user_subscription_entitlements use
 JOIN users u ON use.user_id = u.id
+JOIN user_subscriptions us ON use.user_subscription_id = us.id
-JOIN subscriptions s ON use.subscription_id = s.id
+JOIN subscriptions s ON us.subscription_id = s.id
 ORDER BY u.email, use.category, use.entitlement;

 -- View entitlements that are exceeded